Magnetism in Gemstones

 Iron and Chromium/Vanadium in Chrome Mali

 The unusual "lime" green Mali picture below derives its green color from vanadium/chromium, which is modified toward yellow possibly by manganese.
 It shows strong pink fluorescence when a blue laser (405nm) is applied.
 The fluorescence is due to chromium.
-As a rule, Mali Garnets contain too much iron to permit fluorescence under UV light.
+Most Mali Garnets contain too much iron to permit fluorescence under UV light.
 We have not found fluorescence in any Mali Garnets which have a refractive index higher than 1.75.
 This unusual Mali has a refractive index of only 1.749, lower than what is generally reported for Mali Grossular, but higher than for all Green Grossular Garnets we tested.
 The magnetic susceptibility is also at the lowest end of the range at SI 291.
 We can classify this gem either as a low Mali Grossular or as a high Green Grossular, as the solid solution series among Grossular Garnets is continuous and unbroken.

 "Lime" Green Mali